1992 Marine Parade by-election

 A parliamentary by-election was held in the Marine Parade Group Representation Constituency in Singapore on 19 December 1992.
 It was called by Goh Chok Tong, who was the MP of the Marine Parade division and had become prime minister the previous year.
 He had decided to hold a by-election in his own constituency to get people of "ministerial calibre" to join the government under the People's Action Party (PAP).

 This was the first and only time that a Singaporean prime minister had vacated their own constituency to stand for a by-election, thereby producing a risk of Goh losing the premiership in under two years in the event he lost the by-election.
-On nomination day, four political parties including the PAP was set to contest in the by-election; it was the first time in any election a multi-cornered contest occurred inside a Group Representation Constituency (GRC).
+On nomination day, the incumbent PAP was challenged by three opposition parties, namely the Singapore Democratic Party, the Singapore Justice Party and the National Solidarity Party; it was the first time in any election a multi-cornered contest occurred inside a Group Representation Constituency (GRC).

-On polling day, the PAP team of four were re-elected as the MPs for Marine Parade GRC with almost 73% of the votes against three opposition parties.
+On polling day, the PAP team of four were re-elected as the MPs for Marine Parade GRC with 72.94% of the votes against SDP's 24.50%.
+The remaining two teams did not met the 12.5% threshold required to retain their election deposits of $24,000, four times of that $6,000 election deposit per candidate.

 Background

 At the time of this by-election, both deputy prime ministers, Ong Teng Cheong and Lee Hsien Loong, were suffering from cancer.
 Goh decided to hold a by-election in his own constituency for "political self-renewal" and to get people of "ministerial calibre" to join the government under the PAP.
 While Goh, Othman bin Haron Eusofe and Matthias Yao were running again in the same constituency, Lim Chee Onn was replaced with Teo Chee Hean, the former chief of the Republic of Singapore Navy (RSN), for the by-election.
 Similarly, the Singapore Democratic Party (SDP), then the largest opposition party with three seats in Parliament, also introduced a charismatic National University of Singapore (NUS) psychology lecturer Chee Soon Juan who led his team into the election.

 At the 1991 general election, Goh promised to hold a by-election in 12 to 18 months' time to allow Workers' Party (WP) secretary-general, J. B. Jeyaretnam, to contest a seat in parliament as an act of political goodwill.
 Jeyaretnam was unable to contest in that general election at the time as his five-year parliamentary ban was to expire two months after.
-However, the party ultimately did not participate as one candidate turned up late on nomination day on 9 December.
+However, the party failed to participate as one candidate turned up late on nomination day on 9 December.

+Candidates

+On 9 December 1992, the four political parties were nominated, as follows: